aandevski/soa-twitter/README.md

 python manage.py db upgrade
 ```

-Last, you need to register the endpoints with Kong using `sh install.sh`.
+Last, you need to register the endpoints with Kong using `sh install.sh 127.0.0.1:8001`.

 ## Running a single service for development